Trollstigen Road

 The Trollstigen Road is one of Norway’s most popular National Tourist Routes – a spectacular serpentine drive between Åndalsnes and Valldal.

-Construction of the road started in 1916, but there had been a path or bridle way between Åndalsnes and Valldal for centuries.
-You can actually still see parts of the original pack horse track in some places alongside the current road.
+Construction of the road started in 1916, but there had been a path or bridleway between Åndalsnes and Valldal for centuries.
+You can actually still see parts of the original packhorse track in some places alongside the current road.

 Each bend has its own name, most of them after the foremen who led the construction gangs that built the road.
-Driving on the road is fascinating, but can also be a test of the nerves!
-So if you are a bit uncomfortable with heights, perhaps you should let someone else take the wheel.

 Facts about Trollstigen

 - The road was opened on 31st July 1936 by King Haakon VII.
-Before that, farmers on both sides of the mountain had worked hard on construction and improvement of the cart track that existed before the road opened
+Before that, farmers on both sides of the mountain had worked hard on the construction and improvement of the cart track that existed before the road opened

 - The road is narrow with a gradient of about 9%